Shaheed Benazirabad District: Renaming

-The district was renamed in September 2008 when most of MPAs of Nawabshah demanded the district be renamed to honour the late party leader.
+The district was renamed in September 2008 when members of the Provincial Assembly of Sindh from Nawabshah lobbied for the district be renamed in honour of Benazir Bhutto, who was assassinated in 2007.

 The renaming of the district was criticised by the family of Syed Nawabshah and others who, while saddened at the death of Bhutto, felt that Nawabshah was a historic district and ought to have kept its name.

 History

-At the establishment of the district in 1 November 1912, seven talukas were included in this district:
+At the establishment of the district on 1 November 1912, seven talukas were included in this district: